-Having just returned from six months security consultancy and executive protection work in some of the darkest corners of Colombia, I thought I’d write something about the experience, specifically the advantages of speaking the local language in our line of work.
+Having just returned from six months security consultancy and executive protection work in some of the darkest corners of Colombia, I thought I’d write something about the experience, specifically the advantages of speaking the local language when operating in a protective capacity.

-I was fortunate enough to be offered the opportunity to conduct this assignment on behalf of a firm of international investors between January and July 2011.
+I was fortunate enough to be offered the opportunity to conduct this assignment on behalf of a firm of international investors.
 The project briefly comprised investigating business opportunities for investment, auditing those opportunities for security risks, then escorting and protecting my clients during their travel in the region and on their site orientation visits.
 My work also took me briefly to the US.

-I am also fortunate to speak and write Spanish fluently, having learned at school and then made every possible effort to improve and practice in the many years since!
+I am fortunate to speak and write Spanish fluently, having first learned at school and then made every possible effort to improve and practice in the many years since!

-Here are some of the key advantages I experienced of having these language skills whilst on this exciting assignment:
+Here are some of the key advantages I experienced, in my role as a security consultant, having Spanish language skills whilst working on an assignment in Colombia.

 Above all, the key to mine and my clients’ security was not to stand out – to be the ‘grey men’.
-This was important on a general basis but also specifically in places where poverty is rife, tourists are simply viewed as cash rich targets for muggings, kidnapping and general attack.
-I am fortunate in the sense I am dark haired, 5’8″ tall and weigh about 160 lbs, which helps in a continent where really, for the first time in my life, I found myself to be of average build!
-Nonetheless, regardless of physical stature, speaking the local language, and speaking it well, draws far less attention -always positive in that part of the world.
+This was important on a general basis but also specifically in places where poverty is rife, tourists are simply viewed as cash-rich targets for muggings, kidnapping, and general attack.
+I am fortunate in the sense I am dark haired, 5’8″ tall and weigh about 160 lbs, which helps in a continent where really, for the first time in my life, I found myself to be of an average build!
+Nonetheless, regardless of physical stature, speaking the local language, and speaking it well, draws far less attention – which is always going to be a big positive in that part of the world.

-- Operating mostly alone, the key to the success of the security of the trip was its planning, and the careful planning of each journey made once in country.
+When operating mostly alone, the key to the success of the security of the trip was its planning, and the careful planning of each journey made once in country.
 I was fully aware that regardless of any physical skill, previous training, pre-deployment training or protective equipment I may have carried, if I had allowed my clients to get into a situation of threat or confrontation, the results would likely have been dire, not least due to the remoteness of many of locations that we visited.
-Using my language skills to plan, both prior to deployment and during the course of the work, I was able to:
+Using my language skills to plan, both prior to deployment and during the course of the work.
+This enabled me to:

 a.)
 Liaise closely with local police and security forces to assess issues on a daily, and sometimes even hourly basis and;